 How Our Houston Business Lawyers Can Help

-The fallout from collapsing mortgage-backed securities has had a devastating impact on investments that were touted by brokerage firms as being safe, stable investments.
+The fallout from collapsing mortgage-backed securities has had a devastating impact on investments that were touted by brokerage firms as being safe and stable.
 Hedge funds and mutual funds that were heavily invested in mortgage-backed securities have experienced staggering losses as mortgage-backed securities lost their value and became illiquid.
-By investing so heavily in mortgage-backed securities tied to risky subprime mortgages, fund managers were operating at odds with fund objectives thereby misleading their investors who reasonably believed, based on representations made by fund managers, that they were making more conservative investments.
+By investing so heavily in mortgage-backed securities tied to risky subprime mortgages, fund managers were operating at odds with fund objectives, misleading their investors who reasonably believed, based on representations made by fund managers, that they were making more conservative investments.

 Arbitration or Litigation?

 Securities arbitration is the usual method of resolving securities-related disputes between brokerage firms and their customers.
 In the United States, securities arbitration is the preferred method of resolving disputes between brokerage firms, and between firms and their customers.
 The securities industry uses a pre-dispute arbitration agreement, where the parties agree to arbitrate their disputes before any such dispute arises.

 A pre-dispute arbitration agreement is included in virtually all Customer Agreement forms used when opening a new account.
 Because it may be buried in fine print and is, regardless, a requirement to open an account, customers may not realize they are waiving rights to litigate and agreeing in advance to arbitration.
 Even so, those agreements were upheld by the United States Supreme Court inShearson v.
 MacMahon, 482 U.S. 220 (1987) and today nearly all disputes involving brokerage firms are resolved in securities arbitration.